-This template does a telescope preset and then sets the pupil tracking mode sending the spiders to a pre-defined angle, which depends on the mask being used.
-This angle was chosen to prevent the telescope spiders from intersecting any holes.
+The template does a telescope preset and then sets the pupil-tracking mode sending the spiders to a pre-defined angle, which depends on the SAM mask being used.
+This angle is chosen to prevent the telescope spiders from intersecting any holes in the mask.
 The rest of the acquisition is identical to that of NACO_img_acq_MoveToPixel.
 The template always saves the final acquisition image.